Bill Janklow: Vehicular manslaughter

 Most of Janklow's previous driving record was suppressed at the trial, but the superintendent of the state highway patrol reported publicly that Janklow had 16 traffic stops during his last term as governor for which he was not ticketed, out of both "respect for his authority" and a "fear of retribution".
 From 1990 to 1994, Janklow had 12 speeding tickets, with fines totaling $1000.
 Two troopers were allowed to testify that they had stopped Janklow for speed in excess of 80 miles per hour while driving on rural roads, but had opted to issue him written warnings rather than traffic citations.

 On December 8, 2003, Janklow was convicted by a Moody County jury of second-degree manslaughter, a felony, as well as the misdemeanors of speeding, running a stop sign, and reckless driving.
 A month later, he resigned his seat in Congress effective January 20, 2004.

 On January 22, Janklow was sentenced to spend 100 days in jail.
 After 30 days, he was able to leave the jail for several hours each day in order to perform community service.
 He was released on May 17, 2004.

-Scott's family sued Janklow for damages, but the court ruled that because Janklow was on official business at the time, he was protected from any monetary claims by the Federal Tort Claims Act, which ascribes liability to the government as opposed to the individual who is acting in a governmental capacity.
+Scott's family sued Janklow for damages, but the court ruled that because Janklow was on official business at the time, he was protected from any monetary claims by the Federal Tort Claims Act.
+This ascribes liability to the government as opposed to the individual who is acting in a governmental capacity.
 In July 2006, Scott's family filed a $25 million wrongful death suit against the U.S. government.
 The lawsuit was settled for $1 million on May 14, 2008.